eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/README.md

 - a [OpenID4VP authorization request](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-authorization-request) or,
 - a combined [SIOP & OpenID4VP request](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-combining-this-specificatio)

-In the same device  scenario the aforementioned authorization request reaches the wallet in terms of a deep link.
+In the same device scenario, the aforementioned authorization request reaches the wallet in terms of a deep link.
 Similarly, in the cross-device scenario, the request would be obtained via scanning a QR Code.

 Regardless of the scenario, wallet must take the URI (of the deep link or the QR Code) that represents the